Twrigh18/Project-2-Business-Dashboard/README.md

 # Northeast Store Expansion

-Will be done on after April 16th 2022 ( Under Construction )

 This project was done in my Advanced Excel class I took at a community college.
 This project is that I am a store owner called Northeast Sports and I want to pick the 5 best towns in connect open a new store.
 The dataset that is used is the 2012 Retail Sales, 2013 Retail Sales, and 2001-2018 Real Estate Sales.
 The dataset is in the data model and not in the worksheet due to the large storage of those datasets.
 To find the 5 best towns, I am going to come up with 12 Key Performance Indicators.

 The 12 KPIs that I created that will help find the 5 best towns to open a new store: